analystdee/special-spork/README.md

 # special-spork
-this is a mortgage calculator checkpoint
+this is a mortgage calculator